 Call for Papers

-The Mass Communication and Society Division seeks research paper submissions from both faculty and students for the 2016 AEJMC national conference in Minneapolis, MN.
+The Mass Communication and Society Division seeks research paper submissions from both faculty and students for the 2017 AEJMC national conference in Chicago, IL.
 Submissions to the Mass Communication and Society Division can be on any topic related to mass communication processes and effects with the goal of contributing to a theoretical base of knowledge.
 The Division accepts research submissions from a variety of theoretical and methodological perspectives.
 Submissions should be consistent with the style and format of the journal “Mass Communication and Society.”